Library Resources for Teaching

-We provide a general Stream Library block that contains links to Library help and demonstrations (see the example above).
-We can also develop a Library block tailored to your Stream course; the block can contain links to Library help, including How Do I Find instructions and demonstrations for journal articles and other resources.
+Ask for Stream material that contains links to Library help, How Do I Find instructions and demonstrations for journal articles and other resources.

 We have developed over 30 short online demonstrations to show your students how to get the best use from Library resources.
 These can be linked to from your Stream course.

 Remember that copyright provisions apply to use of Library resources in teaching.